AleksBL/siesta_python/README.md

 # TranSiesta Transport calculation
+You should always be careful with the default values and check the fdf files for yourself.
 Here we go through a [sisl tutorial](https://github.com/zerothi/ts-tbt-sisl-tutorial), using just python.
 We do a four-terminal calculation on a system consisting of two crossing 1D chains of carbon atoms.
 The way to build two-electrode systems is completely analogous.
 Lets start:
 ### The electrodes, built simply with sisl
 ```